google/mtail/docs/Language.md

     time.Parse() format string](http://golang.org/src/pkg/time/format.go)
 1. `tolower(x)`, a function of one string argument, which lowercases the string.
+1. `getfilename()`, a function of no arguments, which returns the filename from which the current log line input came.

 As described in Nested Actions, the current timestamp refers to `mtail`'s idea of the time associated with the current log line.
 This timestamp is used when the